 Cell membranes separate the internal environment of the cell from the external environment.
-The specialized structure of the cell membrane described by the fluid mosaic model allows the cell to be selectively permeable, with dynamic homeostasis being maintained by constant movement of molecules across the membrane.
+The specialized structure of the cell membrane described by the fluid mosaic model allows the cell to be website cellsselectively permeable, with dynamic homeostasis being maintained by constant movement of molecules across the membrane.
 Students will be able to differentiate between types of transport that cell use including passive transport- diffusion, osmosis and facilitated diffusion and active transport – using sodium potassium pumps, endocytosis and exocytosis, so that they can design an investigation and gather evidence to support explanations of transport of water across a cell membrane when a cell is placed in a hypotonic, isotonic and hypertonic solutions respectively.
 Eukaryotic cells also maintain internal membranes that partition the cell into specialized regions.
 The students will be able to support the claim that membrane bound organelles help cells operate with optimal efficiency by increasing beneficial interactions, decreasing conflicting interactions and increasing surface area for chemical reactions occur.
 They will mathematically determine the surface area-to-volume ratios to predict which cell(s) might eliminate wastes or procure nutrients faster by diffusion.
 Based on these calculations they will design a cell to maximize the overall rate of nutrient intake and the rate of waste elimination.

 Lectures and Notes: